kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 ## The concept of zk-Rollup

-The zk in zk-Rollup and zkEVM means _zero-knowledge_.
+The zk in zk-Rollup and ZK-EVM means _zero-knowledge_.
 It refers to the cryptographic method by which one party (the prover) can prove to another party (the verifier) that a statement is true.
-In the case of an Kakarot zkEVM, the prover (the rollup) proves to the verifier (Ethereum L1) that a batch of L2 transactions are valid.
+In the case of an Kakarot ZK-EVM, the prover (the rollup) proves to the verifier (Ethereum L1) that a batch of L2 transactions are valid.
 Zk-Rollups help Ethereum mainnet scale through this concept of batches: submit less transactions to Ethereum L1, have Ethereum L1